DavidCuadradoB/Rover-Mars-Kata/Readme.md

-* Rover: Use moveForward instead move because this way is more explicit that the Rover will move forward and if in the future we have a moveBackward, will be more easy to add.
+* mower: Use moveForward instead move because this way is more explicit that the mower will move forward and if in the future we have a moveBackward, will be more easy to add.

-* The Rover needs to be in a plateau.
-Could there are several rovers in the same plateau
+* The mower needs to be in a plateau.
+Could there are several mowers in the same plateau
-* There are a lot of logic in the rover.
+* There are a lot of logic in the mower.
 Try to simplify it.
+* In the creation, it's necessary check if it's inside the plateau.